aws-samples/aws-iot-twinmaker-samples/src/modules/insights/iot-twinmaker-flink-library-guide.md

 1. Add a customer connector by following the instructions in [Dependencies and custom connectors](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-zeppelin-connectors.html#zeppelin-custom-connectors)\.

-   The IoT TwinMaker Flink library can be downloaded from https://aws-iot-twinmaker-flink-downloads-us-east-1.s3.amazonaws.com/aws-iot-twinmaker-flink-1.13.0.jar
+   The IoT TwinMaker Flink library (for Flink 1.13) can be downloaded from https://aws-iot-twinmaker-flink-downloads-us-east-1.s3.amazonaws.com/aws-iot-twinmaker-flink-1.13.0.jar
    Enter the bucket value in the **Location of custom connector in S3** field, and the S3 object key in the **Path to S3 object** field.
 You can also upload the library and use your own S3 location.

 ## Using the library